LRC Italy S-1 who built a career on service before self, proud to be a part of Army’s 250th

 |0

-This work, LRC Italy S-1 who built a career on service before self, proud to be a part of Army’s 250th [Image 3 of 3], by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LRC Italy S-1 who built a career on service before self, proud to be a part of Army’s 250th, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-LRC Italy S-1 who built a career on service before self, proud to be a part of Army’s 250th